$ ~/cicdcalculator

 For a 5-10 person mobile team without a dedicated platform engineer, the time savings are substantial.
 We have seen iOS pipelines that took two weeks to build on GitHub Actions come together in two days on Bitrise.
 That difference is the entire value proposition: pay 20-30 percent more per build minute, save weeks of pipeline assembly.

 For larger teams with a platform engineer, the calculus flips.
 The platform engineer can build the equivalent automation on a general-purpose CI/CD platform once, share it across projects, and run on a self-hosted Mac fleet.
-The cost saving compounds: at 25+ mobile developers, Bitrise's per-user pricing makes the alternative obvious.
+The cost saving compounds: at 25+ mobile developers and high build volume, Bitrise's climbing plan-plus-compute bill makes the alternative obvious.

 When to choose Bitrise